Cath's Logo, MW Total Housing Starts Graph

 • diagnostics

-Back to the Top Back to the Top
+Back to the Top

-10. What are seasonal filters?
+11. What are seasonal filters?

 A filter is a weighted average where the weights sum to 1.
 Seasonal filters are the filters used to estimate the seasonal component.
 Ideally, seasonal filters are computed using values from the same month or quarter, for example, an estimate for January would come from a weighted average of the surrounding Januaries.

-The seasonal filters available in X-12-ARIMA consist of seasonal moving averages of consecutive values within a given month or quarter.
+The seasonal filters available in X-12/X-13 consist of seasonal moving averages of consecutive values within a given month or quarter.
 An n x m moving average is an m-term simple average taken over n consecutive sequential spans.

 An example of a 3x3 filter for January 2003 (or Quarter 1, 2003) is: